-This Is where the names on the property deeds do not match the names on the new mortgage offer.
+This Is where the names on the property deeds do NOT match the names on the new mortgage offer.
 They must match to satisfy your mortgage lender.

-There is usually an additional fee charged* by your conveyancer where you are remortgaging and it becomes apparent a Transfer of Equity is required.
+There is usually an additional fee charged* by your Conveyancer where you are remortgaging and it becomes apparent that a Transfer of Equity is required.

-The consideration in the Transfer (or payment element) is based on the existing mortgage paid off plus the equity in the property.
+The consideration in the Transfer (or payment element) is based on the existing mortgage paid off (the debt) plus the equity already in the property.

-A party going on the deeds is getting the benefit of any equity in the property so usually there is some sort of consideration, or Gift element.
+A party being added onto the deeds is benefitting from equity already in the property so usually there is some consideration, or Gift element.

-A Transfer Deed also requires submission to the Revenue of a Tax Return and Duty may be payable.
-This may be higher rate Duty should you own more than one property.
+You will also need to submit to the Revenue a Tax Return and Duty may be payable.
+This may be higher rate Duty if you own more than one property.
 Duty is self-assessed but Conveyancers tend to act as agent and submit the Return for you.

-(*Unless your quote was for both a Transfer of Equity and remortgage.
-NB; Your conveyancer will not necessarily know at the time of quoting whether a Transfer is also required.
-This is often discovered post instructions when deeds and office copies are received.
+*Unless your conveyancing quote was for BOTH a Transfer of Equity & Remortgage.
+Your Conveyancer will not necessarily know at the time of quoting whether a Transfer is required.
+This is frequently discovered on receipt of client care, deeds, mortgage offer and office copies.